Pauwlo/Bro/Install/README.md

 The script will do its job then reboot the computer.

-## Finish setting up Windows

-Open a Windows Explorer window (`Win`+`E`) and expand "This PC" in the sidebar.

 ### Connect to the Internet

 Connect your computer to the internet.

 Set the network as Private if you trust it.

-Windows may show you various prompts for using a Microsoft account instead of a local account.
-Always decline these *not-intrusive-at-all* messages.

 Run Windows Update until you're up to date.
-You will probably have to restart your computer several times.
-If you have errors, wait 5-10 minutes, and try again.
-Some updates are installing in background, and Windows Update app won't show them.
+You may have to restart your computer several times.
+If you see update errors, wait 5-10 minutes, and try again.
+Some updates are installing in the background, and the Windows Update app doesn't show them.

 Open Microsoft Store and Get updates.